Skip to main content

 Frequently Asked Questions

-SECURITY BANK MINNESOTA has a Bank Health Score of C (54/100).
+Security Bank Minnesota has a Bank Health Score of C (54/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 11.36%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-SECURITY BANK MINNESOTA holds $146M in total assets and $124M in total deposits.
-It is located in ALBERT LEA, MINNESOTA (FDIC Certificate #10984).
+Security Bank Minnesota holds $146M in total assets and $124M in total deposits.
+It is headquartered in Albert Lea, Minnesota (FDIC Certificate #10984).

-SECURITY BANK MINNESOTA has a Tier 1 capital ratio of 11.36%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 2.65%, and the return on assets is 0.74%.
+Security Bank Minnesota has a Tier 1 capital ratio of 11.36%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 2.65%, and the return on assets is 0.74%.

 Yes.
-SECURITY BANK MINNESOTA is FDIC-insured (Certificate #10984).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Security Bank Minnesota is FDIC-insured (Certificate #10984).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: